 I don’t want to give you the idea that the difference is large, but you will notice an extra push after drinking it.
 Some people who drink white coffee for this caffeine boost before either going to the gym or going out for the night as its a healthier alternative then red bull or other energy drinks.

-What Are The Health Benefits Of White Coffee?
+The Health Benefits Of White Coffee

 The biggest perk to drinking this coffee is the amount of chlorogenic acids it has.
 Chlorogenic acids are natural anti-oxidants that detoxify the body.
 This can improve one’s cardiovascular health by a little bit, but of course, its not a substitute for living a healthy lifestyle.

 The amount Chlorogenic acids and therefore any potential benefits, will be higher if you brew your coffee as an espresso then if you brew it using a drip or pour over method due to the higher ratio of coffee to water.

 This leads to my next topic, ways to brew white coffee.